 ALL YOUR TREE ARE BELONG TO US

 If you were not following Internet culture (as oxymoronic as that phrase may be) back in 2001, you might not recognize the badly-mangled taunt “All your base are belong to us,” derived from the poorly-translated Japanese video game, Zero Wing.
-It became a cult classic in 2001, and the melodious strains of the techno dance hit Invasion of the Gabber Robots can be heard in some of the goofier corners of the ‘Net – and there are plenty of those – to this very day.
+It became a cult classic in 2001 (and still endures).
+The minor-key melodious strains of the techno dance hit Invasion of the Gabber Robots can be heard in some of the goofier corners of the ‘Net – and there are plenty of those – to this very day.

 Ridge v.
 Blaha, 166 Ill.App.3d 662, 520 N.E.2d 980 (Ct.App.
 Ill.
 1988).
 The Ridges sought an injunction against the Blahas to prevent them from damaging an elm tree growing on the boundary line between their respective properties.
 After living with the elm for many years, the Blahas tired of the tree’s unwanted effects and decided to remove it with the help of an arborist.
 The Ridges were not consulted, however, and when arborist Berquist came to remove the tree, plaintiffs objected that the tree belonged to them and that they did not want it destroyed.

 The evidence showed that the base of the tree extended about 5 inches onto the Ridges’ property, but that the tree trunk narrows as it rises so that at a height of 1.25 feet, the trunk is entirely on Blahas’ side of the line.
 Photographs were also introduced which showed the tree interrupting the boundary line fence.
 The trial court found that no substantial portion of the elm’s trunk extended onto the Ridges’ property and that, as such, they did not have a protectable ownership interest in the tree.
 The Ridges appealed.